open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/go-grpc.md

 # Integrating in Go with gRPC

-Enterprise OPA offers a gRPC API for low-latency communication between production systems.
+EOPA offers a gRPC API for low-latency communication between production systems.
 This API can be accessed during development with tools like `grpcurl`, but in production, it will almost always be accessed using code generated for a particular programming language.

 :::info